jordent/vessegen/README.md

 # **Vessegen Software**

 Vessegen Software is a Python Package to control a custom-made bioreactor.
-It was designed to run off of a Raspberry Pi.
+It was designed to run off of a Raspberry Pi with a 7 inch touch screen display.
 Thus, this software will likely not be useful anywhere else or to anyone except for the lab it was designed for.

 ## **Requirements**